Quartz/Chartbuilder/README.md

 Gneisschart was created to assist in the above as well as establish the starting point for a touch focused responsive charting library.

 ###Styling the chart
 Chart styles are contained in `css/gneisschart.css`.
-The color palette is defined in `config/default_config.js`
+The color palette is defined in the configuration object